-and structural changes within the wire rope.
+Both the wires in the strands and the strands themselves have the same lay direction.
+The wires are at a clear angle to the axis of the rope.
+The designation is zZ or sS.
+Choosing the right lay direction is very important for the correct operation of a rope winding drum.
+Wrong lay direction can lead to a build-up of twist, spooling problems and structural changes within the wire rope.
 The advantage of using Lang's lay is that the rope offers a better wearing surface when in use, and therefore can be expected, in many cases to last longer.
-Lang's lay ropes produce higher torgue values under working conditions.
+Lang's lay ropes produce higher torque values under working conditions.